 Printmaking can be intimidating to art teachers.
 There is so much terminology and so many different processes; it’s easy to feel overwhelmed.
 This is particularly true if you’ve never taken a specific printmaking course!
 If you’re an art education generalist, it can be stressful to introduce your students to unfamiliar media.

 California middle school art teacher, Heidi Kniseley, decided she wanted to explore the Japanese art of Gyotaku.
-Not only did she use a real fish; she also scored a squid to ink and print!
-Heidi, went on to complete the process with her 7th grade students.
+Not only did she use a real fish, but she also scored a squid to ink and print!
+Heidi, went on to complete the process with her 7th-grade students.

 When others in the class asked about her experience, Heidi had this insight to share.
 “The fishy smell wasn’t too bad.
 I did open the doors and try to keep fresh air flowing in.
 I purchased the uncleaned fish pretty cheaply at an Asian market near me, spending about $15 to buy enough for nine stations.